What is Overton’s coverage and how does it compare to other systems?

 Policy to policy citations

 This is a core part of our business and is how we’re able to work with government agencies, think tanks and NGOs who don’t always publish in academic books and journals.
-Our customers often have a mix of output types: for example think tanks and universities may be publishing both scholarly work and policy briefs or reports.
+Our customers often have a mix of output types.
+For example, think tanks and universities may be publishing both scholarly works and policy briefs or reports.

 Looking at coverage in different countries

-You can use the number of sources in each country as a very broad indicator of how good coverage is, but if you’re focused on a specific geographical area then the best approach is probably to log in and use the Sources page to see directly what is and isn’t included, and to use country or region filters on the Policy page to get a count for matching documents.
+You can use the number of sources in each country as a very broad indicator of how good coverage is, but if you’re focused on a specific geographical area then the best approach is to combine this datapoint with the volume of policy documents sources produce .

 Was this article helpful?